Neon compounds

 Neon compounds are chemical compounds containing the element neon (Ne) with other molecules or elements from the periodic table.
 Compounds of the noble gas neon were believed not to exist, but there are now known to be molecular ions containing neon, as well as temporary excited neon-containing molecules called excimers.
 Several neutral neon molecules have also been predicted to be stable, but are yet to be discovered in nature.
 Neon has been shown to crystallize with other substances and form clathrates or Van der Waals solids.

-Neon has a high first ionization potential of 21.564 eV, which is only exceeded by that of helium (24.587 eV), requiring too much energy to make stable ionic compounds.
+Neon has a high first ionization potential of 21.564 eV (2080.6 kJ mol^{-1}), which is only exceeded by that of helium (24.587 eV, 2372.3 kJ mol^{-1}), requiring too much energy to make stable ionic compounds.
 Neon's polarisability of 0.395 Å^{3} is the second lowest of any element (only helium's is more extreme).
 Low polarisability means there will be little tendency to link to other atoms.
-Neon has a Lewis basicity or proton affinity of 2.06 eV.
+Neon has a Lewis basicity or proton affinity of 2.06 eV (199 kJ mol^{-1}).
 Neon is theoretically less reactive than helium, making it the least reactive of all the elements.

 Van der Waals molecules

 Van der Waals molecules are those where neon is held onto other components by London dispersion forces.
 The forces are very weak, so the bonds will be disrupted if there is too much molecular vibration, which happens if the temperature is too high (above that of solid neon).

 Neon atoms themselves can be linked together to make clusters of atoms.
-The dimer Ne_{2}, trimer Ne_{3} and neon tetramer Ne_{4} have all been characterised by Coulomb explosion imaging.
+The dimer Ne2, trimer Ne3 and tetramer Ne4 have all been characterised by Coulomb explosion imaging.
 The molecules are made by an expanding supersonic jet of neon gas.
 The neon dimer has an average distance of 3.3 Å between atoms.
 The neon trimer is shaped approximately like an equilateral triangle with sides 3.3 Å long.
-However the shape is floppy and isosceles triangle shapes are also common.
+However, the shape is floppy and isosceles triangle shapes are also common.
 The first excited state of the neon trimer is 2 meV above the ground state.
 The neon tetramer takes the form of a tetrahedron with sides around 3.2 Å.

 Van der Waals molecules with metals include LiNe.

-More Van der Waals molecules include CF_{4}Ne and CCl_{4}Ne, Ne_{2}Cl_{2}, Ne_{3}Cl_{2}, I_{2}Ne, I_{2}Ne_{2}, I_{2}Ne_{3}, I_{2}Ne_{4}, I_{2}Ne_{x}He_{y} (x=1-5, y=1-4).
+More Van der Waals molecules include CF4Ne and CCl4Ne, Ne2Cl2, Ne3Cl2, I2Ne, I2Ne2, I2Ne3, I2Ne4, I2Ne_{x}He_{y}| (x = 1-5, y = 1-4).

 Van der Waals molecules formed with organic molecules in gas include aniline, dimethyl ether, 1,1-difluoroethylene, pyrimidine, chlorobenzene, cyclopentanone, cyanocyclobutane, and cyclopentadienyl.